 Chhath Festival Essay For Students

-The rituals of the Chhath festival mainly include taking of the holy bath, fasting, offering argha and prasad to rising and setting sun and so on.
-The sun is offered with argha to show the devotion towards Lord Surya and to express thankfulness for sustaining life on earth and maintenance of a healthy environment.
+The rituals of the Chhath festival mainly include taking the holy bath, fasting, offering Argha and prasad to rising and setting sun, and so on.
+The sun is offered with Argha to show the devotion towards Lord Surya and to express thankfulness for sustaining life on earth and maintenance of a healthy environment.
 Besides, Chhathi Maiya is also worshipped at the festival.

-The story behind the celebration of Chhath festival
+The story behind the celebration of the Chhath festival

 The celebration of Chhath pooja includes the following four days